- Nominated projects must have been completed within three years of the submission deadline.

 - Nominations submitted in previous years that were not selected to receive an award may be updated and resubmitted.

-- Nominations may be made without the knowledge of the nominee, but nominees must be present at the award ceremony to receive recognition.
+- Nominations may be made without the knowledge of the nominee, but nominees must be present, either in person or virtually as agreed upon with the National Trust, at the award ceremony to receive recognition.

 - Self-nominations will be accepted for all categories except the Crowninshield Award.